cs161-staff/extensions/README.md

 ![image-20220127093941023](README.assets/image-20220127093941023.png)

-**If a student's working with a partner**, then they're asked to enter their partner's email and SID.
-Their partner will be included in extensions for any assignments that they select which are marked as partner projects.
+**If a student's working with one or more partners**, then they're asked to enter their partners' emails and SID's (comma-separated).
+Their partner(s) will be included in extensions for any assignments that they select which are marked as partner projects.

 **If a student doesn't know what assignment they need an extension on,** they can request a meeting with a TA.
 We've seen this happen for students who're in extenuating circumstances, and just need to talk through their situation before deciding upon a specific request.